omgwtfwow/segment-for-wp-by-in8-io/README.txt

 == Upgrade Notice ==

+If you're upgrading between version 1.0 to 2.0:
-PLEASE READ!!
-You'll need to reconfigure the plugin again, so test it first and backup before upgrading.
+You will need to reconfigure the plugin again, so test it first and backup before upgrading.
 The new version of the plugin is much much better, but you will need to set it up again.

 == Screenshots ==